smarter-travel-media/warthog/doc/source/dev.rst

 Contributing
 ------------

 Next, code up your feature or bug fix and create a `pull request`_.
-Keep in mind however, that since the Warthog Client has a very specific purpose, pull requests that are determined to be out of scope may not be merged.
+Some things to keep in mind when submitting a pull request are listed below.

+* Your pull request should be a single commit that adds only a single feature or fixes only a single bug.
+Take a look at this post that describes squashing_ all your commits into only a single commit, or, the Github documentation on rebasing_.

+* If you've added a new feature, it should have unit tests.
+If you've fixed a bug, it should *definitely* have unit tests.

+* Your code should follow the `Python Style Guide`_ and/or match the surrounding code.

 If you're new to Git or GitHub, take a look at the `GitHub help`_ site.

+Please keep in mind however, that since the Warthog Client has a very specific purpose, pull requests that are determined to be out of scope may not be merged.

 Useful Commands
 ---------------